M3SOulu/ECSA2025_CentralityChangeProneness/README.md

 [metrics_non_normal.csv](Results/metrics_non_normal.csv).

-The file [RQ1.py](Scripts/Analysis/RQ1.py) checks the hypotheses for the Spearman Rho test of RQ1 and counts the amount of rejected hypothese as well as keeps only the metrics that have consistently a statistically significant correlation with at least one temporal centrality for all releases.
+The file [RQ1.py](Scripts/Analysis/RQ1.py) checks the hypotheses for the Spearman Rho test of RQ1 and counts the amount of rejected hypotheses as well as keeps only the metrics that have consistently a statistically significant correlation with at least one temporal centrality for all releases.

-The file [RQ2.py](Scripts/Analysis/RQ2.py) checks the hypothese for Wilcoxon and Spearman Rho tests for RQ2 and count the amount of rejected hypotheses.
+The file [RQ2.py](Scripts/Analysis/RQ2.py) checks the hypotheses for Wilcoxon and Spearman Rho tests for RQ2 and count the amount of rejected hypotheses.